New York Comic Con: New York Comic Con

 In 2016, it was announced that everyone attending NYCC 2016 would be required to complete a "Fan Verification" profile.
 The event organizers explained that this step was implemented in an attempt to reduce the number of scalpers and resellers who purchase tickets.
 Fan Verification would only be open from May 20 - June 14, and tickets purchased could only be assigned to someone with a profile.
 It was also announced that NYCC would no longer be selling VIP tickets, and that show tickets would not be sold at any retailers or events leading up to NYCC 2016.

 In 2017, the sale of 3-day and 4-day passes to the event were discontinued.
 Only single day Thursday, Friday, Saturday, Sunday, and Sunday kids tickets would be sold for the event.

 In 2018, the event organizers announced a partnership with Anime Expo for show called Anime Fest @ NYCC X Anime Expo.

+In 2019, the sale of 4-day badge returned along with the single day Thursday, Friday, Saturday and Sunday Kids Tickets, would be sold for the event once again, but the 3-day tickets were still discontinued.

 The convention's 2020 show was originally scheduled for October 8–11.
 However, in August, the event's organizers announced the cancellation of their in-person event, due to the COVID-19 pandemic.
 Instead, a virtual event called "New York Comic Con X MCM Comic Con Metaverse" was on those dates.
 Tickets to the 2020 in-person event had not gone on sale prior to its cancellation.

-New York Comic Con returned to the Javits Center in 2021 with an in-person event held on October 7-10.
+New York Comic Con returned to the Javits Center in 2021 with an in-person event held on October 7–10.
 All attendees over the age of 12 were required to show proof of vaccination, and children under 12 had to show a negative coronavirus test result.

 Location and dates

 New York Anime Festival

 The New York Anime Festival was an anime and manga convention held annually from 2007 to 2011 at the Jacob K. Javits Convention Center on the West Side of Manhattan in New York City.
-Produced by Reed Exhibitions, the people behind New York Comic Con, the inaugural event was held from December 7 through December 9, 2007.
+Produced by RX, the people behind New York Comic Con, the inaugural event was held from December 7 through December 9, 2007.
 Starting in 2010 the New York Anime Festival has been held with the New York Comic Con, bringing the two cultures together.
 In 2012, the New York Anime festival was absorbed into Comic Con.